Do Pros Use Tee With Irons? (Explained)

 Do You Have to Hit Off a Tee?

-When you are going to drive the ball, you do not have to hit off a tee, but it is a great idea.
+When you drive the ball, you do not have to hit off a tee, but it is a great idea.

 Tee height is going to have a direct impact on how well you are able to drive the ball.
 A distance killer would be not nailing the ball and getting mostly the tee when you hit.